How is Low Sperm Count Treated?

 - Surgical treatment

-Some of the causes of low sperm count are treatable and others are not, if fertility is not achieved with non-surgical or surgical treatment methods, then the partner and assisted reproductive techniques to become fertile, says sexologist in Delhi.
+Some of the causes of less sperm count are treatable and others are not, if fertility is not achieved with non-surgical or surgical treatment methods, then the partner and assisted reproductive techniques to become fertile, says sexologist in Delhi.

 Non-surgical treatment for low sperm count

-Hormone treatment and medications: If the sperm count is low due to a deficiency in a hormone, the hormone needed may be replaced with hormone therapy.
+Hormone treatment and medications: If the semen count is low due to a deficiency in a hormone, the hormone needed may be replaced with hormone therapy.
 If it is due to excess hormones, medications may be given to reduce hormone levels.
 Eg:

 Kallmann syndrome – a genetic condition, less the secretion of GnRH from the hypothalamus.
 It can be treated with GnRH replacement therapy.